 “Being a restoration biologist, avid fisherman, and an outdoor enthusiast, I think special places are worth protecting for the sake of being protected in order to leave them better for the next person, including my children.
 I have a great appreciation for nature and my family and I are very active outdoors.
 We have a stake in environmental preservation and a responsibility to help fund conservation organizations.”

 “My kids love to ski, bike, kayak, fish, and camp.
 At ages 6 and 8, we enjoy getting out for bike rides and hiking.
 One of our favorite places to bike is at Bald Hill Farm.
 Living in Corvallis, it is easy to get out and get in tune with nature.”

 “I grew up exploring oak woodlands and fishing creeks and ponds.
-Because of my proximity to natural areas and my sense of adventure, I developed an appreciation for the outdoors early on.
+Because of my proximity to natural areas and growing up with family and friends who encouraged outdoor recreation, I developed an appreciation for the outdoors early on.
 I want to impart this sense of appreciation to my kids.
 I want them to grow up exploring the outdoors and caring for the environment.”